Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/ConnectionsAction Class/README.md

 ## Kill_Process

-The object of this function is to
+The object of this function is to Terminate a selected process based on the selected row in the DataGridView.

 ```c#
 public static void Kill_Process()